 Please describe the activity Then describe the impact Evidence and Data A new model of Voluntary Throughcare has been developed.
 This includes key partners as part of a local Voluntary Throughcare Network.
+Criminal Justice Social Work is acutely aware of the deprivation profile of its service user group, with pervious analysis indicating that 81% currently experience among the highest levels of deprivation in Scotland.
+In addition, the pandemic exacerbated issues of social isolation, substance use and mental health.
 Criminal Justice Social Work's new model of working during the pandemic also included a commitment to maintaining a key-worker system and this has remained in place through 2020/21.
-This has enabled Criminal Justice Social Work is acutely aware of the deprivation profile of its service user group, with pervious analysis indicating that 81% currently experience among the highest levels of deprivation in Scotland.
-In addition, the pandemic exacerbated issues of social isolation, substance use and mental health. the service user's relationship with their allocated worker to continue and develop and provided them with a named person to contact in times of difficulty.
+This has enabled the service user's relationship with their allocated worker to continue and develop and provided them with a named person to contact in times of difficulty.
 The importance of this approach for service users particularly in the early days of lockdown was reflected in the feedback we received when we reached out to understand their experience of our Service.
 Criminal Justice Social Work have a bespoke Criminal Justice Needs Review Tool which individuals subject to statutory involvement are asked to complete both at the start and end of their involvement.
 The aim is to capture from the individual's perspective their view of their needs, particularly in terms of the extent to which these needs are considered by them to be an issue and, thus an appropriate target for intervention.
 Regarding the deprivation profile of the service user group, this has strengthened the need for services to work closer together on an individual case basis and also strategically.
 This was particularly relevant in relation to Homelessness Services and Alcohol and Drug Recovery Services, where it was recognised that service users engaging with all three services were facing severe and multiple disadvantage.
 Thus a coordinated approach was adopted to ensure that support was made available throughout the week and that Services complemented one another without duplication.

 The Criminal Justice Needs Review Tool is designed to further embed a person-centric approach by the Service, identify unique outcome measures for service users and to address those outcomes research has evidenced supports desistance.

 Evidence collated for 2020/21 highlights the journey from the start and end of their involvement with Criminal Justice Social Work across nine outcomes.
-Health Emotional Family life Alcohol & drug Relationships Offending with friends Training & Housing Employment

-Other information r elevant to National Outcome Five
+Other information relevant to National Outcome Five